When spring turns to summer and fall turns to winter, do you take the time to update your bug-out bag accordingly? You should!

-So long as you have a clear view of unobstructed sky, and the sun is out, you’ll be able to harvest abundant and virtually endless solar energy and convert it to electricity for your power hungry prepping gadgets.
+So long as you have a clear view of the unobstructed sky, and the sun is out, you’ll be able to harvest abundant and virtually endless solar energy and convert it to electricity for your power-hungry prepping gadgets.

-Now your cell phone, GPS and even an increasing number of flashlights and headlamps can be relied upon for the long haul without need of carrying heavy, disposable batteries.
+Now your cell phone, GPS, and even an increasing number of flashlights and headlamps can be relied upon for the long haul without the need of carrying heavy, disposable batteries.

 Baby wipes are always a great inclusion in a BOB, but they are an essential inclusion in hot weather.